WSU-kduncan/s24cicd-MattM1234/README-CI.md

 ## Overview

 This project will create a container image from a Dockerfile that will use nginx to host a website on the users local machine.
+It will be created within WSL using Docker Desktop.

 ## How To